RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 #### `bt stats`
 This shows a summary of files and programs that have been added to the problem.
-The output should look similiar to this:
+The output should look similar to this:
 ```ini
 problem    time yaml tex sol   val: I A O   sample secret bad good    AC  WA TLE subs   c(++) py java kt    comment
 A <name>    1.0    Y   0   0        N N          0      0   0    0     0   0   0    0       0  0    0  0
 -------------------------------------------------------------------------------------------------------------------
 TOTAL       1.0    1   0   0        0 0 0        0      0   0    0     0   0   0    0       0  0    0  0
 ```
-Most of the columns should be self explanatory, but here is a description of what is displayed:
+Most of the columns should be self-explanatory, but here are descriptions of what is displayed:
 - **problem:** the problem label followed by the problem directory name
 - **time:** the time limit in seconds
 - **yaml:** `Y` if `problem.yaml` exists (should always be true)